eddmann/eddmann.github.io/_posts/2013/2013-12-22-implementing-a-stack-in-java-using-arrays-and-linked-lists.md

 ## Example Usage

-Below is an example showing the array implementation in action.
+Below is an example demonstrating the array implementation in action.
-As you can see I have declared the variable instance as the Stack interface type, doing so allows me to easily switch out the implementation if future requirements warrant it.
+As you can see, I have declared the variable instance as the Stack interface type, which allows me to easily switch out the implementation if future requirements warrant it.

 ```java
 Stack<String> greeting = new StackArray<>();